 Though my main lane of distribution would be through my newsletter landing page, I decided a week after launch that it wouldn’t hurt to make a paperback version of my book available through the Amazon store.
 After all, I could order author copies and organize giveaways.
 Not to mention, Amazon had far wider reach than me.
 Might also grow my audience.

 Another way I shared my book was on Facebook groups.
-I found relevant groups related to software engineers, learning to code, and women in tech.
+I found relevant groups related to creative coding, software engineers, learning to code, and women in tech.
 I wrote a paragraph about the book and shared the link.
 Then I made sure to tweak that paragraph of text.
 If it was a group for self-taught programmers, I made sure to mention I was self taught.

 There are also several blogging platforms I re-post to, including Dev.to, Medium, and (more recently) Gamasutra.
 On Medium there are publications like “Code Like a Girl” that I submit to in order to extend my reach.
 These can be a toss up in terms of how much of the audience ever clicks the link back to my blog and discovers my free book.

 Finally I made my first Product Hunt page, which was probably the most nerve wracking part of my marketing process.
 I love to browse Product Hunt and see all the curious, strange, wacky, and actually really useful and interesting applications makers launch on the platform.